Idiopathic Intracranial Hypertension

 Who gets idiopathic intracranial hypertension?

 Idiopathic intracranial hypertension affects males and females of all ages, but it is more common in women between the ages of 20 and 50.
-It is also more prevalent among people who are overweight.
+It is also more prevalent among people who are overweight and can develop in the setting of weight gain.

 How is idiopathic intracranial hypertension diagnosed?